Bottom-up Analysis of Ro-Vibrational Helical Dichroism

 The remainder of this paper focuses on characterizing the dichroism originating from the \eoet ~term.
-Within a simple point-charge model we derive the following condition (proof in the Supplementary material \footnote{See Supplementary Material, containing references \cite{Maslov2024,Maslov_Thesis,Lax1975,Bliokh2015,Bliokh2023}}):\\
+Using a simple point-charge model, we derive the following condition (proof in the Supplementary Material~\footnote{See Supplementary Material, containing references \cite{Maslov2024,Maslov_Thesis,Lax1975,Bliokh2015,Bliokh2023}}):\\

-\textit{If the product of dipole and quadrupole moments $d_{\mu}Q_{\nu \rho} \neq 0$ for distinct $\mu, \nu, \rho \in \{x,y,z\}$ coordinates of the principal axis system, then the molecule is chiral.} \\
+\textit{If the product of dipole and quadrupole moments $d_{\mu}Q_{\nu \rho} \neq 0$ for distinct coordinates $\mu, \nu, \rho \in \{x,y,z\}$ of the principal axis system, then the molecule is chiral.} \\

-The above condition has so far always been connected to HD \cite{ANDREWS2004,Forbes2018}.
-However, we show in this work, that it can also lead to discriminatory effects without any transfer of orbital angular momentum from the light to the internal molecular degrees of freedom.
-Within this work HD will be used to denote dichroism effects where such a transfer occurs, while dichroism where no OAM is transferred, even with an OAM-carrying beam is referred to as CD.
+To date, the above condition has always been associated with HD~\cite{ANDREWS2004,Forbes2018}.
+However, as we show in this work, it can also lead to discriminatory effects without an OAM transfer from light to the internal molecular degrees of freedom.
+To resolve this ambiguity, this work uses \textit{``helical dichroism''} to denote dichroism effects where \emph{OAM transfer occurs}, while dichroism without such transfer, even for an OAM-carrying beam, is referred to as CD.

-Table~\ref{tab:chiral_multipole_dofs} summarizes for which chiral point groups dichroism induced by the \eoet ~term can be observed.
+Table~\ref{tab:chiral_multipole_dofs} summarizes which chiral point groups can exhibit \eoet-induced dichroism.
 In the case of pure-rotational spectroscopy, only the permanent multipole moments of the molecule are relevant.
-In ro-vibrational spectroscopy the vibrational transitions can alter the symmetry of the molecular state.
-Therefore, the transformation properties of the final vibrational states in terms of their associated irreducible representation $V$ need to be considered, which allows for the detection of more chiral groups.
+In ro-vibrational spectroscopy vibrational transitions can alter the symmetry of a molecular state.
+Therefore, transformation properties of vibrational states in terms of their associated irreducible representation $V$ need to be considered, which allows for the detection of more chiral groups.
 Table~\ref{tab:chiral_multipole_dofs} provides the list of $V$'s exhibiting dichroism for each chiral point group.

-As displayed in Table \ref{tab:chiral_multipole_dofs} the \eoet~term can only identify chiral molecules with $C_1$ and $C_2$ symmetries via transitions that preserve the molecular symmetry (pure rotational and ro-vibrational of the trivial irrep. $A$).
+As displayed in Table \ref{tab:chiral_multipole_dofs} the \eoet~term can only identify chiral molecules with $C_1$ and $C_2$ symmetries via transitions that preserve the molecular symmetry (pure rotational and ro-vibrational of the trivial representation $A$).
 Since most known chiral molecules are $C_1$-symmetric,~i.e.,~they are asymmetric tops \cite{Bernath}, we restrict our scope to these molecules.